fereshteGithub/ads-challenge/README.md

 Input Files

-Since input test files were not provided, I have created two sample files:
+Since input test files were not provided, I have created two sample files in /resource of project:

     click.json
     impression.json